liamzebedee/liamz.co/_posts/2013-03-28-jekyll-guide.md

 ---
 layout: post
-title: Ultimate introduction to Jekyll.
+title: Ultimate introduction to Jekyll
 description: "A detailed introduction and guide for those who've had no prior experience with Jekyll — the magnificent beast which powers both this website and many others."

 category: guide